 How to rent

-Visit the Kelowna parking office at 100-586 Leon Avenue.
+Visit the Kelowna Parking Office at 102-1360 Ellis Street (at the Library Plaza Parkade).
 For only $12 per month you can secure yourself a locker – far cheaper than any vehicle parking pass!

 Type One: Street locker for two bikes